h3xar0n/my_security_plus/README.md

 ### 3.5 Explain the security implications of embedded systems.

 #### SCADA/ICS
+* Generators controlled within a SCADA system can be isolated within a VLAN to protect them from unauthorized access.
 #### Smart devices/IoT:
 * Wearable technology
 * Home automation